grongierisc/iris-python-article/ArticlePep8.md

 No need to say them all, but keep it in mind that will help you to understand other's code and help others to understand your code ^^.

 Also, you may have heard about the words `pythonic`.
-Following PEP 8 is a way to write Python code that is considered "pythonic" (it's only that that but it's part of it).
+Following PEP 8 is a way to write Python code that is considered "pythonic" (it's not only that but it's part of it).

 ## Why PEP 8 is important and relevant to IRIS Python developers?